 It means that you have not completed your qualification yet, and we are still waiting on the final sign-off from your faculty.
 You may have finished all of your classes/assignments, but there is a process that is followed to sign off your qualification before you become eligible.
 You should still apply in anticipation if you intend to graduate so that the Graduation Office knows your intentions – we can then follow up to get your completion signed off in time.

-I want to graduate in December or next year.
+I want to graduate in December.
 How can I do this?

 If I can't attend a ceremony until later in the year, can I get a completion letter or something to say that I have finished the requirements for my degree?
 My employer needs verification of my completion.

 Yes - you can apply for any records you need here.

 I want to buy some more tickets - where can I get them?